 This dog is a moderate eater so try not to overfeed them.
 It is better to stick to a proper feeding schedule to help maintain healthy body weight.
 They should not be given big meals at a time but instead, give them measured amounts twice or thrice a day.

 Most Cavachon adults do best when they feed commercial dog food.
 Small dogs require a high-quality dry dog food diet formulated according to their group, size, and energy level.

-Moreover, this breed love treats but do measure the overall daily calorie intake as they are prone to obesity.
-Their big appetite sometimes do not match their small bodies as they will gain weight quickly.
+Moreover, this breed loves treats but does measure the overall daily calorie intake as they are prone to obesity.
+Their big appetite sometimes does not match their small bodies as they will gain weight quickly.

 It can cause unnecessary stress on their joints leading to serious health issues like diabetes.
 Thus, it is always better to consult a vet to meet the dietary needs of your pup.